Cartesian Linearly Distributive Categories: Revisited: Background: Linearly Distributive Categories

 We leave drawing out the other axioms as commutative diagrams as an exercise.

-In practice, one is often more interested in modeling commutative MLL.
-This is accomplished by considering \emph{symmetric} LDCs.
+The standard variant of MLL is commutative and this is modeled by considering \emph{symmetric} LDCs.

-\begin{definition}\cite[Sec 3]{Cockett_Seely_1997_LDC} A {\bf symmetric linearly distributive category} (SLDC) is a LDC $\bX$ such that $(\bX, \ot, \bone)$ and $(\bX,\parr,\Bot)$ are symmetric, and such that the linear distributors are compatible with the symmetries in the sense that the following diagram commutes:
+\begin{definition}\cite[Sec 3]{Cockett_Seely_1997_LDC} A {\bf symmetric linearly distributive category} (SLDC) is a LDC $\bX$ such that $(\bX, \ot, \bone)$ and $(\bX,\parr,\Bot)$ are symmetric monoidal categories, and the linear distributors are compatible with the symmetries in the sense that the following diagram commutes:

 \end{definition}